annie0sc/gdp-happy-health/Design Architecture/README.md

 - Tejaswi Reddy Kandula - Junior Architect
 - Neelesh Saladi        - Junior Architect

+## Tasks we did as part of Agile :

-# Discussion on Tools and Technologies :
+## Discussion on Tools and Technologies :

 - what back end languages, platforms will you test?